Colimits of internal categories: Examples and future work

 This is related to work by the first named author \cite{hughes2024internalmodel}, in which the present work is used to show that for locally cartesian closed $\E$ satisfying the conditions of Theorem~\ref{thm: CatE has coequalisers}, the $(2,1)$-category $\GpdE$ forms a model of Martin-L\"{o}f type theory.

-The axioms studied in the present paper are not satisfied by $\E=\Cat_1$, the $1$-category of small categories, despite the fact that it is a locos and so by Theorem~\ref{Theorem free categories on graphs}, the forgetful functor $\U: \CatE_1 \to \mathbf{Gph}(\E)$ has left adjoint.
-The issue lies in the well-known fact that coequalisers in $\Cat$ are not stable under pullback.
-An example to show this is not true is given on \cite{ncatlab:exponentials}.
+The axioms studied in the present paper are not satisfied by $\E=\Cat_1$, the $1$-category of small categories, despite the fact that it is a locos and so by Theorem~\ref{Theorem free categories on graphs}, the forgetful functor $\U: \CatE_1 \to \mathbf{Gph}(\E)$ has a left adjoint.
+The issue lies in the fact that coequalisers in $\Cat$ are not stable under pullback.
+An example that shows this is is given on \cite{ncatlab:exponentials}.
 However, $\Cat$ is locally finitely presentable, so we could apply Proposition \ref{prop: CatE locally presentable} and conclude that $\Cat(\Cat)$, the $2$-category of double categories has finite colimits.

-In future work, we look to extend the method of this paper to prove this without using local finite presentability, and more generally for $\E = \Cat(\mathcal{C})_1$ the $1$-category of categories internal to $\mathcal{C}$ a an extensive $1$-category $\E$ with pullbacks and pullback stable coequalisers in which the forgetful functor $\mathcal{U}: \CatE_1 \to \mathbf{Gph}(\E)$ has left adjoint to conclude that $\Cat(\CatE)$, the category of double internal categories has finite $2$-colimits.
-Part of this work proves that $\Cat$ has lax-pullback stable coequalisers, a result of independent interest.
+In future work, we look to extend the method of this paper to prove this without using local finite presentability, and more generally for $\E = \Cat(\mathcal{C})_1$ the $1$-category of categories internal to $\mathcal{C}$ a an extensive $1$-category $\E$ with pullbacks and pullback-stable coequalisers in which the forgetful functor $\mathcal{U}: \CatE_1 \to \mathbf{Gph}(\E)$ has a left adjoint to conclude that $\Cat(\CatE)$, the category of double internal categories has finite $2$-colimits.
+Part of this work proves that $\Cat$ has lax-pullback-stable coequalisers, a result of independent interest.

-In relation to this, we also hope to work on extending this methodology to show: the existence of finite $2$-colimits in $\mathbf{PsCat}(\K)$ for $\K$ a suitable $2$-category after a suggestion by Bryce Clarke; the existence of finite $2$-colimits in $T$-multicategories after a suggestion by Nathaniel Arkor; the existence of finite $2$-colimits in the $2$-category of internal models of an essentially algebraic theory after a suggestion by Peter LaFanu Lumsdaine.
+In relation to this, we also hope to work on extending this methodology to show: the existence of finite $2$-colimits in $\mathbf{PsCat}(\K)$ for $\K$ a suitable $2$-category after a suggestion by Bryce Clarke; the existence of finite $2$-colimits in $T$-multicategories after a suggestion by Nathanael Arkor; the existence of finite $2$-colimits in the $2$-category of internal models of an essentially algebraic theory after a suggestion by Peter LeFanu Lumsdaine.
 For the case that $\E=\s$, the latter is shown by a similar argument to Proposition~\ref{prop: CatE locally presentable} as these are equivalent to locally presentable categories, so this would provide a general way of working with internally locally presentable categories.